dubsalot/vscode-container-demo/README.md

 #### VS Code Extensions
 Technically, you only need the Remote Containers extension, but the others are useful.
-Extensions will run locally or in the container for your development environment.
 You can grab all 3 remote extensions at once by installing [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).

-Local vs. Remote extension is an important detail.
-For example, if you are developing a C# application, the OmniSharp extension would be installed in the container because that is where the C#/.net work is being done.
+Extensions will either run locally on your host PC, or they will run in the container.
+This is an important detail.
+If you are developing a C# application, the OmniSharp extension would be installed in the container because that is where the C#/.net work is being done.
 On the other hand, other extensions like Themes and Remote Container are installed locally.

 Extension needed for remote container development
 1. [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)